telefonicaid/iotagent-node-lib/doc/deprecated.md

 -   Support to Node.js v8 in iotagent-node-lib 2.12.0 (finally removed in 2.13.0)
 -   Support to Node.js v10 in iotagent-node-lib 2.15.0 (finally removed in 2.16.0)
 -   Support to Node.js v12 in iotagent-node-lib 2.24.0 (finally removed in 2.25.0)
+-   Support to NGSI-LD v1.3 in iotagent-node-lib 2.25.0

-The use of Node.js v12 is highly recommended.
+The use of Node.js v14 is highly recommended.

 ## Using old iotagent-node-lib versions